 Maintaining a home’s structure, from the roof to the caulking and the interior walls, will also help keep mold under control.

 Finally, ensure your home is well ventilated by having your roof inspected for the right venting and making good use of your fans in the kitchen and bathrooms.

-Mold can start growing before you know it and it spreads quickly.
+Mold in buildings can start growing before you know it and it spreads quickly.
 Making sure you understand the causes of mold growth can help with prevention.